wandeadeyeye/openCV/README.md

 we can also rotate the image either clockwise or anti-clockwise direction.
 To rotate in a clockwise direction we enter this line of code 'img = cv2.rotate(img, cv2.ROTATE_90_CLOCKWISE)'

+As we can see from the output, the image is large, we can resize it to make it visible in all it's form,

 ## 02. OpenCV With Python - Image Fundamentals and Manipulation